thiippal/running-courses-at-csc/README.md

 Click **Images** on the left-hand menu and select your current project by clicking its name in the main view.

 This opens the **Image Stream** view.
 Ensure that *Access Policy* is set to "Images may be pulled by anonymous users" to allow CSC Notebooks to access the image.
-Click the name of the *Access Policy* to change the policy.
+Click the name of the *Access Policy* to change the policy if necessary.

-###
+# Setting up a group on CSC Notebooks

-- create a blueprint for the image on CSC Notebooks
+TODO

 # Setting up a course on GitHub Classroom